bytebl33d/bytebl33d.github.io/_posts/2023-07-26-buffer-overflow.markdown

 Overwriting a function pointer is almost the same as overwriting the return address.
 An attacker can therefore overflow the `cmp` function pointer, to make the code jump to shellcode in the buffer.

 ## Code reuse attacks
-The idea of putting shell code in memory is relatively easy to mitigate by having permission bits on various pages of memory.
-Modern processors allow to specify which parts of memory are executable or not.
-Indirect code injection or code reuse attacks will control execution of the program by reusing fractions of the existing code.
+The idea of putting shell code in memory is relatively easy to mitigate by having permission bits on various pages of memory (executable data or not), or enabling Address Space Layout Randomization (ASLR).
+Indirect code injection or code reuse attacks will control execution of the program by reusing fractions of existing code.
 The crux of the attack is to find a way to execute (a chain of) code fractions under the control of the attacker.

 If an attacker can reset the stack pointer to any location of choice (e.g. a fake stack) than he can do anything he wants.
 It allows calls to any function in the program with arbitrary parameters.